quasilyte/pathing/README.md

 * Try to be cache-friendly; everything that can be packed should be packed
 * Not every game needs A*, don't underestimate the power of a simpler (and faster) algorithm

-If you want to learn more details, look at my library implementation and/or see TODO talk link.
+If you want to learn more details, look at my library implementation and/or see [these slides](https://speakerdeck.com/quasilyte/zero-alloc-pathfinding).